scottbw/analytics-udd/udd/student_on_assessment_instance.md

 This data is generated internally from existing data, and does not need to be supplied by an institution.

-##X_MOD_ACADEMIC_YEAR
+##MOD_ACADEMIC_YEAR
 ###Description
-An extra implementation optimisation that isn't part of the UDD model.
+Property for optimisation.
 Its value is identical to that of MOD_ACADEMIC_YEAR on the mod_instance identified by the relevant MOD_INSTANCE_ID.

 ###Purpose
 Analytics